 08. Algebra and Trigonometry [6th Edition] – Bob Blitzer

 This book is written by Robert F.Blitzer, a publisher with a Master of many mathematics books, including development mathematics, algebra, and calculus.
 For someone who wants to sharpen their knowledge about algebra and trigonometry or as someone going back to school but wants to prepare themselves, this is another textbook to learn both algebra and trigonometry.

 If you have a little to no understanding of algebra and trigonometry, and self-studying, this would be a nice textbook to buy.
 The new edition (6th edition of Algebra and Trigonometry) includes many bonuses and in-text brief reviews of every topic.
 Which helps students review the topics they already learned in a small time period.

 The author has explained the mathematical concepts by just pointing out how they are applied in real-life situations.
 Algebra and Trigonometry by Blitzer have a lot of well-explained practice problems which makes this book perfect for self-studying.

-To get good grades for a mathematical subject, learning mathematical concepts and following essential strategies as well as problem-solving skills is required.
+To get good grades for a mathematical subject, learning mathematical concepts and following essential strategies as well as problem-solving skills are required.
 Mark Dugopolski, the author of college algebra and trigonometry has taken an encouraging approach to teach algebra and trigonometry so the students will stick to the objectives without getting distracted.

 Compared to some of the other trigonometry textbooks this one has no serious typo errors.
 Language is somewhat harder to understand for a beginner.
 The author explains important algebra concepts that would come in handy if you are going to pre-calculus.
 There are over a thousand practice problems included with the answers in a DVD.